 - i.
 All of the proposed psychiatric beds are being converted from licensed chemical dependency beds; - ii.
 The conversion will not impede access to appropriate care for patients needing treatment for abuse or addiction to chemical substances such as alcohol or drugs; and - iii.
 The additional psychiatric beds will be converted and implemented on site at the applicant's existing licensed acute care or chemical dependency facility; - 8.
 The maximum number of psychiatric care beds that may be approved shall be based on volume projected five (5) years from the filing of the application.
 Approval shall be based on the higher of: - a.
 The applicant's credible forecast of future utilization; or - b.
 A regression analysis projection of patient day trends over a five (5) year timeframe; - 9.
 Notwithstanding criteria 1, 2, 3, 4, 5, 6, 7, and 8, an application to add psychiatric beds to an existing licensed psychiatric unit or psychiatric hospital shall be consistent with this Plan if the applicant demonstrates that its utilization of its existing psychiatric beds has reached functional capacity for the prior twelve (12) month period.
 In calculating functional capacity, consideration shall be given to the following: - a.
 The percentage of licensed acute care beds, psychiatric beds, or chemical dependency beds currently operational; - b.
 The type and level of psychiatric care being provided at the applicant's facility; - c.
 The historical performance as it relates to the utilization of psychiatric beds; and - d.
 The availability of other providers of psychiatric services in the ADD; and - 10.
-Notwithstanding criteria 1, 2, 3, 4, 5, 6, 7, and 8, an application by a licensed psychiatric hospital for the conversion to psychiatric beds of the psychiatric hospital's licensed tuberculosis beds shall be consistent with this Plan if the conversion does not increase the total licensed bed capacity of the psychiatric hospital.
+Notwithstanding criteria 1, 2, 3, and 8, an application to establish an inpatient psychiatric unit in an existing licensed acute care hospital located in a county that has no existing, freestanding psychiatric hospital shall be considered consistent with this Plan if the following conditions are met: - a.
+The occupancy of acute care beds in the applicant's facility is less than seventy (70) percent according to the most recent edition of the Kentucky Annual Hospital Utilization and Services Report;